 Takeaway – Create a strong narrative for your product or service and use this to inspire interest within customers and journalists alike.

 4) Identifying the Right Investors & Testing Interest

-There are a million and one venture capital firms in the world, and even if you could pitch your business to all of them, you wouldn’t want to, as some are far better than others.
+There are a million and one venture capital firms in the world, and even if you could pitch your business to all of them, you wouldn’t want to.
+After all, some are far better than others.
 To be effective in your investment pitches, you need to identify the right VCs and properly gauge their interest so as to not waste anyone’s time.

 The first step is the initial screening, where you target investors who have invested in companies in a similar situation to your own.